-The Huntaway dog tops the All About Cats’ list of dog breeds, experiencing the greatest increase in U.S. web searches in the past two years.
+The Huntaway dog have had one of the greatest increases in U.S. web searches in the past two years.
 This is a strong indicator that Americans are becoming more and more enamored with this dog.
 Based on his name alone, the Huntaway is an adventure waiting to happen.

 The trainability and ruggedness of this breed make the Huntaway an excellent fit for the right family.
 Still, these working dogs retain those original herding traits and best suit a family that can embrace their unique character.

 Does the name Huntaway intrigue you?
 Does the idea of a handsome black and tan, rough and ready companion sound perfect?
 Let’s explore this exciting breed from New Zealand to see if this is the dog for you.
 Get to know the traits and history of this energetic and friendly breed to see if he is the right fit for your lifestyle.